loveo/ID2222/3/README.md

 Using more *registers* will lead to a more accurate estimatation at the cost of memory usage.
 Each register is initialized to `-inf` which indicates that a counter is *incomplete* or haven't seen enough distinct items.
-The size of the counter can be estimated as the **number of register over the sum of 2 to the power each register value** multiplied by some adjusting constants.
+The size of the counter can be estimated as the **number of register over the sum of 2 to the power each register value negated** multiplied by some adjusting constants.
 This sum becomes 0 if any register value is `-inf`.

 ### HyperBall algorithm
+The HyperBall algorithm estimates centrality by counting the distances from all nodes to a certain node.
+This can be done with Flajolet counters by creating a *hyperball* of increasing size (n-hop neighbors) and merging the current nodes counter with all its neighbors.

+Running the hyperball algorithm with size 1 on all nodes will estimate how many nodes each node can reach with one hop.
+Run the exact same code again and each counter now represents how many nodes each node can reach with 2 hops.
+By iterating the algorithm and increasing the hypothetical ball size the program will eventually converge and the counters will estimate how many nodes are connected to each node.

+By looking at the difference between e.g. iteration 1 and 2 one can see how many nodes can reach a node with exactly 2 hops.
+Multiply that number with 2 (the ball size) and that's the sum of distances to a node with two hops.
+By repeating this it's clear that this values add up to the sum of distances to a node from every other node.

+A central node will have a low sum of distances since all other nodes are considered to be *close* to that node.
+A counter with `-inf` in one of its registers is considered as an outlier and will have a large value according to the size function above.

 ## Questions